mmaroti/tasync/README.md

-In this example we monkey patch the node.js `FS.readFile` method to cache the last result and return that (with an extra end line character at the end) at subsequent calls with the same file name. we first turn a callback based method `FS.readFile` into a method that returns futures `fsReadFile`.
+In this example we monkey patch the node.js `FS.readFile` method to cache the last result and return that (with an extra end line character at the end) at subsequent calls with the same file name.
+We first turn a callback based method `FS.readFile` into a method that returns futures `fsReadFile`.
 Notice, that in `cachedReadFile` we either going to return a regular value or a future value.
 We can call `fsReadFile` directly, because we are sure